MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ---
 author: bradben
-description: Understand the implementation of integrated hybrid quantum computing, and how to submit jobs to Azure Quantum using the Adaptative RI target profile. ms.date: 06/03/2024 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.custom: devx-track-azurecli ms.topic: how-to
+description: Understand the implementation of integrated hybrid quantum computing, and how to submit jobs to Azure Quantum using the Adaptive RI target profile. ms.date: 06/03/2024 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.custom: devx-track-azurecli ms.topic: how-to
-no-loc: ['Q#', '$$v', Quantum Development Kit, QIR Adaptative RI, target, targets]
+no-loc: ['Q#', '$$v', Quantum Development Kit, QIR Adaptive RI, target, targets]
-title: Working with integrated hybrid computing
+title: Working with Integrated Hybrid Computing
 uid: microsoft.quantum.hybrid.integrated
 ---

 # Integrated hybrid computing

 Integrated hybrid computing brings the classical and quantum processes together, allowing classical code to control the execution of quantum operations based on mid-circuit measurements while the physical qubits remain alive.
 Using common programming techniques, such as nested conditionals, loops, and function calls, a single quantum program can run complex problems, reducing the number of shots needed.
 Using qubit reuse techniques, larger programs can run on machines utilizing a smaller number of qubits.

+In this article,

 For more discussion, see: